Ruman165837/Web-Automation-with-Cypress/README.md

 ## Test case check list based on the Scenerio:

-- User Login with valid credential.
+- User Login with valid credentials.
-- User makes an appointment.
+- User can create a new shop & switch to another shop.

 ## Mocha Awesome Report: